fullstackhero/dotnet-starter-kit/README.md

 fsh install
 ```

-This isntall the FSH CLI tools and the associated Templates.
+This install the FSH CLI tools and the associated Templates.
 You are now ready to create your first FSH project!

 #### FSH .NET WebAPI Boilerplate
 Here's how you would create a Solution using the FSH .NET WebAPI Boilerplate.